ndslusarz/Slusarz_BSc_thesis/README.md

 It does not however provide methods for generating adversarial examples.

-It has been created as a separate class as for the purposes of point mapping it takes care to keep track of order of the data throught the training process hence has an addutional paramter that could cause unpredictable behaviour for some nn_class functions and was not needed for the purposes of other experiments.
+It has been created as a separate class as for the purposes of point mapping it takes care to keep track of order of the data throughout the training process hence has an additional parameter that could cause unpredictable behaviour for some nn_class functions and was not needed for the purposes of other experiments.

 ### 4. eigenvalues_functions